 “What about you?
 Have you met anyone on Gansett who interests you?”

-Cindy thought immediately of the sexy bartender at the Beachcomber who’d become one of her closest friends on the island, as she sat one night at a time at his bar.
+Cindy thought immediately of the sexy bartender at the Beachcomber who’d become a good friend, as she sat night after night at his bar.
 “There’s this one guy…”

 “He’s very nice, sexy as all hell and funny, too.”

 “I’m not sure.
 We see each other just about every day.”
 Mostly because she couldn’t seem to work up the willpower to stay away from his bar.
 What did it say about her that she was sad to know she wouldn’t see him on his nights off?
 “Lots of subtle flirting and stuff like that, and I’m pretty sure he likes me, too, but it never goes beyond that.”

 “Hmm.
 You could invite him to do something.”

 “I could, but I guess I was sort of hoping he might be the one to ask.”